 On his radio show, Smith accurately predicted that LeBron James, Dwyane Wade and Chris Bosh would sign with the Miami Heat.
 Smith returned to ESPN from 2011-2012, but left again for Sirius XM Radio in 2013.

 Smith appears as a guest on various ESPN television segments, including Pardon the Interruption, Jim Rome is Burning and SportsCenter.
 The NBA analyst’s first opportunity in television came in 2005 when he hosted ESPN’s hour-long talk show, Quite Frankly With Stephen A. Smith.
+He also helps out with the network’s NBA Finals coverage.

 Stephen A. Smith Personal Life